berenguel/PostgreSQL-Migration-using-pgcopydb/pgcopydb_offline.md

 # **Copying a database offline using pgcopydb**

 This guide outlines the steps to copy a database from any PostgreSQL to any PostgreSQL offline.
-I am focusing on Azure Database for PostgreSQL in this script, as you can see from the permissions
+I am focusing on Azure Database for PostgreSQL in this script, as you can see from Step 0

 use case(s): create lower (test/dev) environments; migrate a database within a window